o3de/o3de.org/content/docs/atom-guide/get-started/materialtype-and-shader.md

 * `ForwardPassOutput.azsli`: Defines a ForwardPassOutput struct.
 * `SrgSemantics.azsl`: Defines SRG semantics.
 Anytime you want to define an SRG, the SRG must inherit from an SRG semantic.

-To use #include directives, add the following code in the `MyUnlitColor.azsl`:
+To use #include directives, add the following code in the `MyUnlitColor.azsl` file:

 ```glsl
 #include <viewsrg.srgi>